guettli/git-tips/README.md

 Example: You started to code.
 Then you realize (before you commit) that you work on the master branch.
 But you want to work in a feature-branch before first.
 Then you can `git stash` your uncommitted changes.
-Then you checkout or create the branch you want to work on.
+Then you switch or create the branch you want to work on.
 After that you `git stash pop` and take your changes out of your backpack.